jdevfullstack/github-pages-tutorial/README.md

 <https://jdevfullstack-projects.github.io/breakout-game/>

 ## Blogging Vs Vlogging
+Just an added section in here since we are dealing with Markdown and GitHub Pages.
+Do you think it's still worth writing ?

 To my surprise, blogging is not dead.
 I simply had that conclusion realizing
 YouTube is a very successful platform.